techno-tim/techno-tim.github.io/_posts/2023-04-26-k8s-reflector.md

 - create a `Certificate`
 - "reflect" the same `Certificate` to `namespace-1` , `namespace-2` and all other namespaces that match the pattern `namespace-[0-9]*`

 The benefit of doing it this way with `cert-manager` is that when your certificates are updated with something like [Let's Encrypt](https://letsencrypt.org/), all certificates you reflect are also updated!
-Of course you will only want to limit your reflections to other namespaces you trust.
-If you'd like to check out `cert-manager` see my post on [how to install traefik and cert-manager](/posts/kube-traefik-cert-manager-le)!
+Of course you will only want to limit your reflections to other namespaces you trust.If you'd like to check out `cert-manager` see my post on [how to install traefik and cert-manager](/posts/kube-traefik-cert-manager-le)!

 ## Join the conversation